What are Himalayan Foods?

 6. Momos

-Momos are the steamed flour dumplings stuffed with various fillings of vegetables and meats.
+Momos are steamed flour dumplings stuffed with various fillings of vegetables and meats.
 This dish is believed to be of Tibetan origin and since then has spread to its neighboring countries like Nepal, India, Bhutan, and much more.

 See also: What is the national flag of Nepal?

-7. Daal bhat
+7. Daal Bhat

 When consumption, raise if somebody can show you ways to eat along with your hand- hand that’s (a more rationalization can come back later).
 It’s quite straightforward to try and do, and also the best thanks to eating your Daal Bhaat (traditional Nepali meal served double daily, rice & lentils typically with vegetable or meat curry).